Imperial County, California: Geography

 In this region, the geology is dominated by the transition of the tectonic plate boundary from rift to fault.
 The southernmost strands of the San Andreas Fault connect the northernmost extensions of the East Pacific Rise.
 Consequently, the region is subject to earthquakes, and the crust is being stretched, resulting in a sinking of the terrain over time.
 Related to the active geology are some interesting hydrothermal features.
+The area is also volcanic with multiple volcanic eruptions in the past few thousand years the most recent was 1,800 years ago.